What is a Package Delivery Box and Why is it Becoming Popular?

 Protection from Weather

 During the winter and rainy seasons, most porches tend to get heavily hit by the weather and so do the packages.
 Despite the efforts of most delivery folks to put packages in protected spaces, it’s often not enough.
-This leads to a lot of damage packages and returns.
+This leads to a lot of damaged packages and returns.
 Hot summer weather can also spoil delivered groceries if left unattended for a long period of time.

 Privacy from Nosy Neighbors

 If a porch is in close proximity to the street or adjacent house, it’s certainly possible that a passer-by or neighbor could see what you’ve ordered if it’s a branded box or, at least, how often you order.
-This may not be of concern to most, but if you’re concerned about your privacy it may be an issue.
+This may not be of concern to most, but if you’re concerned about your privacy, it may be an issue.

 According to a study after the Covid-19 pandemic settled in, 87% of consumers want businesses to continue to offer some form of contactless pickup.
 Well, no doubt there are some that want a safe and contactless parcel drop-off in which they don’t have to grab it from the delivery driver to take it inside, as well.